BenMckeown28/csy1018-assign1/README.md

 I decided to change all the sizing of the font and the padding to em instead of having it as Vmin.
 I also added media queries to the index page for the header and the footer.
 ## 12th December
 I redesigned the Cv page of the website in more of a centralised format to make it simpler to read, also I changed the media queries for this so it suits the new design.
 I also added some media queries to the bio gallery page where the images automatically change the display when minimised.
 I also started to develop the media queries for the home page of the web page.
+## 15th December
+I added more media queries to the rest of the page so that its more responsive to desktop use.